-Making the best baby food for your little toddler has been made even easier with the use of a baby food maker.
-Our Steamer Blender Baby Food Preparation Unit is a combined baby food maker that steams and blends.
+Making the best baby food for your little toddler has been made even easier with the use of an automatic baby food maker.
+Our Cherub Baby Automatic Baby Food Maker is a combined baby food maker that steams and blends homemade baby food.
 So all the essential processes are now integrated to help parents prepare the yummiest baby foods quickly and easily.

 And to make it even more convenient for mums and dads, we’ve included an exclusive baby food recipe book with the unit.
 Now all you have to do is to figure out how to use your baby food maker.
 Cherub Baby is more than happy to show you how!

-So why would you want to use your own steamer and blender?
-Aside from making it easier, most parents also find that using a baby food steamer blender is a safe way to make baby food.
+So why would you want to use your own baby food steamer and blender?
+Aside from making it easier, most parents also find that using an automatic baby food maker is a safe way to make baby food.
 This is because you get to monitor the process yourself and know what is going into the food you make your child.
 As opposed to commercial baby products where you can never be too sure.
-Doing it yourself, using our Natriblend will ensure that your baby’s meal is touched only by your own hands.
+Doing it yourself, using our Cherub Baby will ensure that your baby’s meal is touched only by your own hands.

 You want to get the most out of this unit.
 To help you with this, Cherub Baby has compiled some important tips on how to use your food preparation unit.

 Firstly, be sure to familiarise yourself with the technical basics of the food steamer and blender.
-The Natriblend Steamer Blender comes with an instruction manual that has the step by step ways to use and maintain the device.
+The Cherub Baby Automatic Baby Food Maker comes with an instruction manual that has the step by step ways to use and maintain the device.
 Be sure to take a moment to read through the instruction manual that comes with your device.

 Preparing Your Baby Food